bootpack/bootpack/docs/deployment.md

 or automatic production-deploy script are shipped in this template.

 Cloudflare can apply SPA fallback when there is no top-level `404.html`.
+This starter includes a self-contained one without external bundles or fonts, so it renders at arbitrary unknown URL depths.
+Local preview serves the same fallback.
-This starter includes one; keep it when adding pages.
-See the official [static HTML guide](https://developers.cloudflare.com/pages/framework-guides/deploy-a-static-html-site/) and [custom-domain guide](https://developers.cloudflare.com/pages/configuration/custom-domains/).
+Keep it when adding pages.
+See the official
+[static HTML guide](https://developers.cloudflare.com/pages/framework-guides/deploy-a-static-html-site/)
+and [custom-domain guide](https://developers.cloudflare.com/pages/configuration/custom-domains/).